claudiomattera/esp32c3-embassy/README.md

 It starts by loading the current time from RTC Fast memory.
 If it is zero (as Unix timestamp), it means the clock has not been synchronized yet.
-So it connects to the WiFi network, and by making an HTTPS request to [WorldTimeAPI] to get the current time and time offset.
+So it connects to the WiFi network, and by making an HTTPS request to [Adafruit IO] to get the current time and time offset.
 This might be changed to use SNTP in the future, though that does not provide information about the time offset.
 Then it disconnects from the WiFi network (this is required to be able to enter deep sleep later).